djangocon/2022.djangocon.us/_posts/2022-07-21-announcing-schedule.md

 image: /static/img/blog/crowd.jpg
 title: "Announcing the 2022 Schedule!"
 ---
-We are excited to present our tutorial and talk schedule!

-We are beyond thrilled to unveil this [talk and tutorial lineup](/schedule/).
+We are beyond thrilled to unveil the 2022 DjangoCon US [talk and tutorial lineup](/schedule/).
 We'll have six tutorials on Sunday, October 16, three days of talks on October 17-19, and two days of sprints on October 20-21.

 If you haven’t purchased your ticket yet, [they’re still on sale](https://ti.to/defna/djangocon-us-2022).